 We may use your demographic information and other limited information, including dates of service and department of service, to contact you in an effort to raise money for any of the entities covered by this Notice of Privacy Practices and their operations.
 We may disclose information to a foundation related to the entity so that the foundation may contact you in raising money for the entity.
-We only would release contact information, such as your name, address and phone number and the dates you received treatment or services.
-If you do not want the foundation to contact you for fund raising efforts, you must notify Baptist Memorial Health Care Foundation in writing.
-Correspondence may be sent to 350 N. Humphreys Blvd., Memphis, TN 38120.
+If you do not want the foundation to contact you for fund raising efforts, you must notify Baptist Memorial Health Care Foundation by calling 1-800-895-4483.

 If you provide us with an email account, we may use that email address to contact you for any general communications, such as appointment reminders, patient reunion invitations, patient satisfaction surveys, health awareness materials, etc.